The Joplin City Jail has a total of 18 full and part-time employees divided into 4 shifts. It is led by Jail Administrator, Mark St Peter.

 St. Peter has worked in law enforcement since 1990 in a variety of roles including jail work, patrolman, investigations, supervisory roles in patrol.
 Administrator St. Peter retired from the Joplin Police Department as an administrative sergeant in 2013.
 He returned to the jail in 2017 and promoted to his current position in March of 2019.

-The Jail also has 4 shift supervisors that handle the day to day operations in the jail.
-They are all experienced officers with a combined 21 years of experience in the Joplin City Jail.
+The Jail also has 4 shift supervisors that handle the day-to-day operations in the jail.
+They are all experienced officers.
 Each of them supervises 3 detention officers.

 The Joplin City Jail is a 64-bed facility.
 It houses male and female adults that are pre-trial detainees or sentenced to Joplin City Jail time.
 It also provides jail services for the City of Duquesne.
-In 2019, 6169 people were processed by the Joplin City Jail staff.
-This was an average of 16.9 people per day.
-The average daily population for 2019 was 39 inmates per day.
+In 2021, 4,741 people were processed by the Joplin City Jail staff.

 Inmates who are sentenced to Joplin Jail time are screened and those without disciplinary or security risks can work within the jail to take time off their sentences.
 They work in facility cleaning, laundry and kitchen help.
 For each day they work a day is taken off their sentences.
 This allows for a shorter stay at the Jail and lowers costs for the city by housing them for less time and not having to hire someone to perform the jobs they do.